elliotkoss/node-api/README.md

 3. Go to localhost:8080.
 You should see 'Hello World'.
 If you do not, you may need to troubleshoot.
 More on that below in 'Troubleshooting'.

+4. Test your MySQL connection by connecting to 127.0.0.1 at port 3306 with username=user and password=password.
+I use MySQLWorkbench as my querying tool, which makes testing this connection easy.

-4. When you're ready to stop your docker container, you need to first determine the container's ID.
+5. When you're ready to stop your docker container, you need to first determine the container's ID.
 Enter:

     `docker ps`

-5. You should see the name of your Image along with a Container ID.
+6. You should see the name of your Image along with a Container ID.
 Use the Container ID in the next command to stop the container:

     `docker stop <Container ID>`